Patricia Rodney: Walter Rodney

 Patricia and her children moved to Barbados less than three weeks later.
-She wished to stay in the Caribbean near her family roots, and considered Barbados the most politically stable Caribbean country.
-She chose her job so the hours would suit her children's schooling, and raised the three as a single parent.
-Due to problems with Walter's death certificate, she was unable to collect his life insurance.
+She was committed to staying in the Caribbean to give her children a sense of pride and confidence in their heritage, and chose Barbados the most politically stable Caribbean country and close friends.
+She was cognizant that her children needed her constant presence and was selective when seeking employment that it coincided with her children's schooling.
+She raised their three as a single parent.
+Due to deliberate machinations by the government in naming his assassination as "death by misadventure", she was unable to collect his life insurance.

 On 20 October 2014, Patricia testified before the Commission Of Inquiry (COI) into the death of Walter Rodney.

 Independent career

 Rodney's career has spanned more than 40 years across Africa, the Caribbean, and North America.
 She worked as an academic and mentor to international public health professionals, and was a professor and assistant dean for public health education at the Morehouse School of Medicine for 15 years.

 Patricia Rodney presented the 2019 Walter Rodney Lecture, "Living with a Legacy: My Journey with Walter Rodney", at the Yesu Persaud Centre for Caribbean Studies, University of Warwick.

 She has been the CEO of Partners in Health, Education and Development (PHEAD) since 2011.
-As of 2019, she is an Adjunct Professor in the Department of Community Health & Preventive Medicine at the Morehouse School of Medicine.
+As of 2019, she is an adjunct professor in the Department of Community Health & Preventive Medicine at the Morehouse School of Medicine.

 Rodney is the author of The Caribbean State, Health Care and Women: An Analysis of Barbados and Grenada During the 1979-1983 Period.